MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericsql.md

 * Microsoft .NET 4.5.2 Framework or later
 * 64-bit ODBC client drivers
 * If you are using the connector to communicate with Oracle 12c, this requires Oracle Instant Client 12.2.0.1 or newer with the ODBC package.
-* If you are using the connector to communicate with Oracle 18c, this requires Oracle Instant Client 18.3.0.0 or newer with ODBC Package, and the NLS_LANG system variable to be set to support UTF8 characters.
+* If you are using the connector to communicate with Oracle 18c-23c, this requires Oracle Instant Client 18-23 or newer with ODBC Package, and the NLS_LANG system variable to be set to support UTF8 characters, e.g. NLS_LANG=AMERICAN_AMERICA.AL32UTF8.
+* This connector uses SQL prepared statements and multiple statements per transaction.
+Some RDBM systems may have bugs in their ODBC Drivers related to transaction handling, server-side prepared SQL statements and multiple statements within the same transaction.
+Please, configure your DSN connection options accordingly, e.g. MySQL ODBC Driver version 8.0.32 needs options NO_SSPS=1 and MULTI_STATEMENTS=1.
+Consult your database administrator for details.
+Other options like 'autocommit' or 'commit on successful operations only' may affect how batch exports are handled.
+To troubleshoot your export issues set export batch size to 1 and enable connector verbose logging.

 Deploying this connector may require changes to the configuration of the database as well as configuration changes to MIM.
 For deployments involving integrating MIM with a third-party database server in a production environment, we recommend customers work with their database vendor, or a deployment partner for help, guidance, and support for this integration.